Motion made, and Question proposed, That this House do now adjourn.—(Amanda Milling.)

 The past year has seen the largest GKN Aerospace UK technology investment since 2012.
 This includes the announcement of a £32 million UK Global Technology Centre in Bristol and the large investments made to support its additive manufacturing capabilities in the UK—both have been supported by the Government through co-funded research and development grants.
 This co-funded investment will support GKN’s growth in the UK and will help safeguard and create high-value jobs in the company and its supply chain.

 Hon.
-Members will be pleased to hear that GKN has also confirmed to us that there will further investment at some of its other UK sites, including those in Luton and Portsmouth, which will soon become technology centres of excellence.
+Members will be pleased to hear that GKN has also confirmed to us that there will be further investment at some of its other UK sites, including those in Luton and Portsmouth, which will soon become technology centres of excellence.
 This comes on top of GKN’s recent announcement of £300 million in new investment to ramp up its activities in the fast-growing market for electric vehicles, something that I am sure the hon.
 Gentleman, as chairman of the all-party motor group, will welcome.

 I can assure hon.
 Members that the Government will continue to support those affected by this site closure in the years ahead.
 Finally, I thank the hon.
 Gentleman again for giving the House the opportunity to debate this important issue.